pansap99/gitGuide/README.md

 <p align="center"> <img title="a title" alt="Alt text" width=400 src="images/fetch_whales.png">
  </p>

-Now git will say that you are behind by one commit and we can fast-forward to these changes since we didnt made aditional changes in our local repo that the remote repo doesn't have.
+Now git will say that you are behind by one commit and we can fast-forward to these changes since we didn’t made additional changes in our local repo that the remote repo doesn't have.

 <p align="center"> <img title="a title" alt="Alt text" width=500 src="images/git_status_fetch.png">
  </p>